 For SRS missions, the Earth station main beam pointing rates are dependent upon target spacecraft orbits and trajectories.
 Thus separation distances around SRS earth stations are necessary to ensure scientific mission needs to mitigate interference geometry involving the SRS earth station antenna pointing towards the azimuth of the IMT station at its minimum elevation angle.

-The coordination distance (dmax) required to ensure adequate separation between the terrestrial service transmitters and the SRS earth station receivers can be determined by the following:
+The distance (dmax) required to ensure adequate separation between the terrestrial service transmitters and the SRS earth station receivers can be determined by the following:

 dmax=maxd :Ird,p≥I0

 where I0 is the protection level of the SRS earth station, p is the exceedance time percentage used in calculating the propagation losses, and d (in km) is the separation distance between the transmitter and the receiver.
 With this definition, the interference received from an IMT base station would satisfy the protection level of the SRS earth station for all separation distances d ≥ dmax along the given azimuth.

-Calculation of dmax for each azimuth direction around an SRS/EESS earth station would ensure that no additional or regulatory constraints.
+A11.2.1.2.1 IMT Deployment Methodology

+This study considers an IMT deployment based on a 19-site cluster as depicted in Figure 3 of Recommendation ITU-R M.2101.

+The suburban macro cell deployment, with 3 UEs per cell, at one snapshot, is presented in Figure A11-5.

+FIGURE A11-5

+Suburban macro-cell topology